-School of Business undergraduate students earning degrees have the opportunity to receive certified credit toward graduation through the evaluation of experiential learning acquired outside an institution of higher education.
-Credit is certified only after a student's record is weighed against the standards established by the faculty of the University.

-Students develop Experiential Learning Portfolios that are evaluated by faculty at the School of Business Prior Learning Assessment Center.
-Through the portfolio process, college credit may be certified for certain documented military courses and certified courses that carry credit recommendations resulting from evaluation by the American Council of Education (ACE), if such recommendations are equivalent to courses offered at the University of Redlands.
-College credit may also be certified for significant experiential learning, demonstrated in writing, that equates to selected University courses.
+School of Business undergraduate students have the opportunity to earn certified credit toward meeting graduation requirements through the evaluation of experiential learning acquired outside an institution of higher learning.
+Students develop Experiential Learning Portfolios that are evaluated by faculty through the Assessment Center at the School of Business.
+Credit may also be certified for significant experiential learning, demonstrated in writing, that meets the learning outcomes for selected University courses.